-General / OBC / all others: 5 SC / ST / PH students: 6
+General / OBC / all others : 3 semesters SC/ST/PH students : 4 semesters iv.

-iv.
 In all the above cases ex-students shall cease to be eligible for hostel accommodation, stipend, book allowance and library facilities beyond their regular stipulated period of admission to the programme.

-Supplementary/ Grade Improvement Examination
+Supplementary/Grade Improvement Examination

-Students who obtain grade B or below and are desirous of improving their grades in any module/ course may take a Grade Improvement/ Repeat Examination.
+Students who obtain grade B or below and are desirous of improving their grades in any module/course may take a Grade Improvement/ Repeat Examination.